Send the link below via email or IMCopy

-Assignments one day late lose ten points off the grade earned.
+Assignments one day late will lose ten points off the grade earned.

-Assignments two days late lose twenty points off the grade earned.
+Assignments two days late will lose twenty points off the grade earned.

-Assignments three days late lose thirty points off the grade earned.
+Assignments three days late will lose thirty points off the grade earned.

-Assignments turned in after three days result in a
+Assignments turned in after three days will result in a

 Remember, two zeros COULD RESULT in failing English IV!